-The Boston Puerto Rican Health Study, begun in 2004, is a longitudinal study centered on our established cohort of 1500 older Puerto Ricans adults residing in the Greater Boston area.
+The Boston Puerto Rican Health Study (BPRHS), begun in 2004, is a longitudinal study centered on our established cohort of 1500 older Puerto Ricans adults residing in the Greater Boston area.
 We have recently begun a 4th follow-up visit with participants.
 The purpose of the current study visit is to examine the potential associations of processed foods consumption and phosphorus and vitamin B6 intakes with cognitive function using a battery of cognitive tests and brain MRI scans.
 Previous study visits focused on stress, cardiovascular health and overall health outcomes in relation to diet, health disparities and aging.

 Questionnaires are in PDF format.
 You will need Adobe Reader in order to view them.
 It can be downloaded for free from the Adobe website.